razoumov/publish/chapel.md

 Let's write the final solution to disk.
 There are several caveats:

 * works only with ASCII
-* it can also write a binary but it fails to be read anywhere (not the endians problem!)
+* Chapel can also write binary data but nothing can read it (checked: not the endians problem!)
-* would love to write NetCDF and HDF5: probably can do this by calling C/C++ functions from Chapel
+* would love to write NetCDF and HDF5, probably can do this by calling C/C++ functions from Chapel

 We'll add the following to our code to write ASCII: